RoboCoin/robocoin-connector/README.md

 ## How it works

 On a buy, the user puts fiat into the kiosk.
 Then the bank transfers BTC from the operator's account to the user's account.
 We publish this transaction in the public API.
-The connector sees that the operator account sent money, then executes a buy on the exchange for the amount sent, then withdraws that amount to the operator's account, replenishing the sold BTC.
+The connector sees that the operator account sent BTC, then executes a buy on the exchange for the amount sent, then withdraws that amount to the operator's account, replenishing the sold BTC.